 Suggested WiseGP actions:

-Take a holistic approach to enquiring about the wellbeing of GP trainees, to help identify and support them with human factors such as accommodation and financial worries, which can impact on trainees’ health and progression.
+Take a holistic approach to enquiring about the wellbeing of GP Registrars, to help identify and support them with human factors such as accommodation and financial worries, which can impact on trainees’ health and progression.

 Enquire with TPDs in your region if a similar support scheme could be established for your trainees.